Arthur140/NATRC/readme.txt

  (Default is Pekar)

  threshold: !Only for DOS=Hybrid
- The threshold parameter for chosing vibronic modes which will be approximated by the Gaussian function.
+ The threshold parameter for choosing vibronic modes which will be approximated by the Gaussian function.

  number_states_nacme:
  The number of states for which the NACME calculation was performed.
 It can only be ≥2.